 A dedicated educator, Caitlyn serves as a Graduate Assistant at Baylor University's School of Music, where she lectures undergraduate students in core music history courses and assists with musicology faculty with various research and publishing projects.
 She also maintains a private horn studio, working with students across all levels of experience — work she finds deeply rewarding.

 Caitlyn's scholarly interests lie at the intersection of performance practice, horn repertoire and history, and music education.
-Her current research, The Politics of Improvisation: Semiotic Meaning in the Jazz Performances of Irène Schweizer, explores questions of agency, identity, and musical meaning in improvised performance.
+Her current research, Diasporic Improvisation in a Neutral Nation: Anti-Apartheid Signification in Irène Schweizer’s Performance of Jungle Beats II, explores questions of agency, identity, and musical meaning in improvised performance.
 She has presented her research at regional conferences and remains an active voice in academic discourse surrounding music and performance studies.

 Playing Resume